If we had a dollar for every time we got asked this question....

 A catnap is essentially one sleep cycle where the nap can last for around 30-45 minutes.

-If you’ve noticed catnapping emerging around 4 months of age, it is generally because of the developmental change that is occurring where your bubs sleep cycles are maturing into more of an adult sleep cycle.
+If you’ve noticed catnapping emerging around 4 months of age, it is generally because of the developmental change that is occurring where your bubs sleep cycles are maturing into more of an adult sleep cycle (hello four month sleep regression).
 This is where we may also see 2 hourly wakes occurring overnight.

 Teaching a baby to connect nap sleep cycles is probably the most difficult type of sleep issue to tackle for most parents.
 Having a bub who will seem to never sleep longer than 30-45 minutes at a time during the day can be extremely frustrating, but you CAN help your baby to connect sleep cycles once he or she is old enough to do so.